Skip to Main Content

 • Depending on where you choose to publish, you may need to negotiate with the publisher to get permission to include the text in the AAM and publish it with no embargo.
 Some publishers do not impose an embargo (e.g. IEEE, AIAA, Emerald).

-2. You must also include this piece of text in the funding acknowledgement section of the manuscript, and any cover note accompanying the submission:
+1. Include this piece of text in the funding acknowledgement section of the manuscript, and any cover note accompanying the submission:

 “For the purpose of open access, the author(s) has applied a Creative Commons Attribution (CC BY) license to any Accepted Manuscript version arising.”